Service Management Blog

 • Responds to a broad range of service requests for support by providing information to fulfill requests or enable resolution.

-• Provides first line investigation and diagnosis and promptly allocates unresolved issues as appropriate.
+• Provides first-line investigation and diagnosis, and promptly allocates unresolved issues as appropriate.

-• Assists with the development of standards, and applies these to track, monitor, report, resolve or escalate issues.
+• Assists with the development of standards, and applies these to track, monitor, report, resolve, or escalate issues.

 • Contributes to creation of support documentation.

-Level 4 (Analytical or manager role)
+Level 4 service desk analyst or manager duties

 • Monitors service delivery channels and collects performance data.

-• Assists with the specification, development, research and evaluation of services standards.
+• Assists with the specification, development, research, and evaluation of services standards.

 • Applies these standards to resolve or escalate issues and gives technical briefings to staff members.

-• Responsible for day-to-day management, resource planning and work allocation to meet agreed service levels.
+• Responsible for day-to-day management, resource planning, and work allocation to meet agreed service levels.

-• Specifies, agrees and applies standards.
+• Specifies, agrees, and applies standards.

 • Ensures that tracking and monitoring of performance of service delivery through all channels is carried out, metrics and reports are analyzed, and issues are resolved.

-• Drafts and maintains policy, standards and procedures for the customer service or service desk functions.
+• Drafts and maintains policy, standards, and procedures for the customer service or service desk functions.

 • Ensures that the service catalog is complete and current.

-• Influences the strategic direction and takes responsibility for the full range of customer service functions, including organizational frameworks for complaints, service standards and operational agreements.
+• Influences the strategic direction and takes responsibility for the full range of customer service functions, including organizational frameworks for complaints, service standards, and operational agreements.

-• Defines service channels, service levels, standards and the monitoring process for customer service or service desk staff.
+• Defines service channels, service levels, standards, and the monitoring process for customer service or service desk staff.

 • Takes responsibility for business continuity and legal, regulatory, and contractual compliance.